-NURS 450 Nursing Concepts Integration
+NURS 450 Nursing Concepts Integration 7 Quarter Credits (Theory 7.0 credits)

 This course provides an intensive review of the various nursing concepts required for the nursing licensure examination.
 Students are supported through testing exercises, review of nursing process, and integration of key course content in preparation for NCLEX success.
 Students will strengthen their ability to understand and apply nursing concepts and skills using critical thinking and clinical decision-making required from an entry- level professional nurse.
 A series of content mastery examinations will be given using computerized adaptive testing and a predictability examination at the end of the course.
 This course consists of 70 hours: 10 hours lecture and 60 hours ATI Lab.